 - Leadership potential and demonstrated skills, based on information gained from references.

 Reflection of Anabaptist values, as described in a 3-5 page essay:

-a.
-Describe those Anabaptist core values and beliefs that you affirm and claim as your own.
+- Describe those Anabaptist core values and beliefs that you affirm and claim as your own.

-b.
-Describe the congregational and personal practices that you see as central to a lived faith.
+- Describe the congregational and personal practices that you see as central to a lived faith.

 - Personal character and emotional health, based on information gained from

 - Recipients will be enrolled as full-time students (full-time is defined as nine credit hours or more per semester plus one short-term course during Interterm or the summer).